johnchronis/uw-search/README.md

     (Interpolation Search, SIP, TIP, Binary Search, ...)
 + record size
     (each record contains an 8 Byte Key and a Payload, the record size parameter specifies the size of the entire record)
+     Valid options : 8, 32, 128
 + number of threads, the search for a single record is handled by one thread.

 ## Performance Evaluation